 Paul Glavine is the Co-Founder and Chief Operating Officer of Cybin.
 He is also the Co-Founder of Global Canna Brands, which was granted the first-ever tier 3 cultivation license in Jamaica.
 His first cannabis start-up, Truverra, was sold to The Supreme Cannabis Company (TSX: FIRE).
 He has advised on M&A and other financial transactions totaling over $50 million.
 He is a serial entrepreneur and investor with vast experience in the biotech and cannabis industries.

-- Cybin Inc. currently has three molecules/technologies in development with four clinical trials planned for 2022 and a preclinical pipeline of 50+ novel assets.
+- Cybin Inc. currently has three molecules in development with four sponsored clinical trials planned for 2022 and a preclinical pipeline of 50+ novel assets.

-- Recent studies have shown promising effects on the use of psilocybin, DMT and LSD therapies for treating mental health disorders.
+- Recent studies have shown promising effects on the use of psychedelic therapies for treating mental health disorders.

 - The company has established a strong IP portfolio with patent applications in 150+ countries supported by a novel approach to developing traditional psychedelics into new chemical entities.

-- Cybin’s therapeutic advances are catering to a global market of over 900 million people affected by mental illness, with an initial focus on major depressive disorder and alcohol use disorder.
+- Cybin’s therapeutic advances are catering to a global market of over 900 million people affected by mental health conditions, with an initial focus on major depressive disorder, alcohol use disorder and anxiety.

-- The U.S. psychedelic therapies market is expected to expand significantly, reaching $6.9 billion by 2027, as the prevalence of depression and mental disorders continues to increase.
+- The U.S. psychedelic therapies market is expected to expand significantly, reaching $6.9 billion by 2027, as the prevalence of mental conditions continues to increase.